Applicant guidelines - Vice-Chancellor's Awards for Community Engagement and Service

 Written referee statements

-Nominations must be supported by at least two (2) referees, including at least one referee from within USQ and one referee from the community.
-The referee statements should be no more than one page in length and support specific and identifiable reasons for the nomination.
-Referees must include in their statement a written response to the appropriate selection criterion/criteria supporting specific and identifiable reasons for the nomination.
+Nominations must be supported by two (2) written referees, including one referee from within USQ and one referee from the community.
+The referee statements should be no more than one page in length and support specific selection criterion/criteria for the nomination.

 The Nomination Form for the Vice-Chancellor's Award for Community Engagement requires an outline of the Project (to a maximum of 800 words in length) and must include: